Socializing (also called “small talk”) is usually an important part of business relations in the English language business culture.

 Here’s what to do as a prompting listener:

-✅Learn to blend in some filler words like ahm, wow, really, nice etc. This is very natural in fact.
+Learn to blend in filler words like ahm, wow, really, nice, etc. This is very natural, in fact.
 Most people do it in their native language.
-Just observe yourself next time you are chatting with friends in your 1st language.
+Just observe yourself next time you are chatting with friends in your first language.

 Using a mix of these tools means more speaking time for the other person, and more listening time for you.